APEXCalculus/APEXCalculus_Source/README.txt

 # README file for APEX Calculus

+The copywright is under the Creative Commons Attribution-Noncommercial 3.0 license.
+(CC-BY-NC)

 To compile, either compile Calculus.tex or Calculus1.tex.
 They are essentially the same, with the latter producing a smaller file with fewer chapters than "all" of calculus.